suryatapa7/Project_Calculator/README.md

 # Project_Calculator
-This is a Calculator App using HTML CSS JAVASCRIPT builr during InternPe Internship
+This is a Calculator App using HTML CSS JAVASCRIPT built during InternPe Internship